What a gift it is to be with you while you are busy making miracles.

-Learn more about the Midwifery Model of Care through the College of Mdiwives of BC website.
+Learn more about the Midwifery Model of Care through the BC College of Nurses and Midwives website

 During pregnancy, we see clients approximately once a month, increasing to every 2-3 weeks from 28-36 weeks, then weekly until you deliver.
 This schedule of appointments can be flexible and may be adjusted according to your needs.

 At your initial visit, we will order blood work and an ultrasound if needed.
 We will also request records of care received during your current pregnancy and/or records from any previous pregnancies and births.
 At future visits, we will take your health history and provide a physical assessment, including a pap test if due.
 Ongoing prenatal visits include monitoring blood pressure, fetal growth, fetal position and heart rate, urinalysis and your general health.
 Listening to the baby's heart beat is a popular part of every visit after 10-12 weeks.
 Midwives can order all routine testing, lab work and ultrasounds, and can prescribe medications should you require them.

 Midwifery care emphasizes education and counselling, enabling you to make informed choices.
 Appointments are usually 30 minutes in length.
 Our time is spent talking about normal development and health for you and your baby, nutrition, comfort measures for common pregnancy discomforts, preparation for birth, parenting, family/sibling adjustment, breastfeeding, and providing you with information about other resources for parents in your area.
 Partners, other family members and support persons are always welcome.

 If complications arise during your pregnancy, your midwife will consult with the appropriate physicians to ensure you are receiving quality obstetrical care.
 In most cases when obstetricians become involved, your midwifery care team remains involved to provide ongoing support, care and guidance.